xaviripo/bachelor-thesis/agda/README.md

 # Agda

 This folder contains developments written in Agda.
-Each folder has a different project and a README file explaining its contents.
 In order to try out such programs, we offer a system to manage multiple Agda versions and libraries.

 The quick way to get started with Agda is through the Docker images offered by